Hello readers! 💋

 (1) I removed the ‘lighthouse’ from my ID.
 Not that I put out the lighthouse -it’s always there.
-I’m not allowed to put it out, anyway.
+I’m not allowed to delete it.
 It’s the candle on my grandmother’s grave.

 (4) Instead of «me+lighthouse», you have «my hair dyed red + my 3/4 back + my right hip + my right arm + a part of my right boot» I particularly like the new colour of my hair.
 I find that this colour goes very much with the green and grey of the landscape of Ikaria.